tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

 The credit union board wants to allow the union's members to assess their monthly personal finances, and also be able to forecast a reasonably good retirement plan based on cryptocurrencies, stocks, and bonds.

-In this challenge, you will use all the skills you have learned until now, focusing on using APIs as part of the technical solution.
+In this homework activity, you will use all the skills you have learned until now, focusing on using APIs as part of the technical solution.

 You will create two financial analysis tools using Jupyter notebooks.
 The first will be a personal finance planner that will allow users to visualize their savings composed by investments in shares and cryptocurrencies to assess if they have enough money as an emergency fund.